cesarnml/aws-certified-cloud-practioner-clf-c01/README.md

 - Access Keys are generated via AWS Management Console
 - `aws configure` - to setup aws cli with access key
 - AWS CloudShell - browser-based terminal to interact with `aws-cli`
+- IAM Roles (how we give permission to AWS Services)
+  - EC2 Instance Roles
+  - Lambda Function Roles
+  - Roles for CloudFormation